United Scenic Artists

-United Scenic Artists, Local USA 829, formerly known as United Scenic Artists of America (USAA), is an American labor union.
+United Scenic Artists, Local USA 829, IATSE, formerly known as United Scenic Artists of America (USAA), is an American labor union.
 It is a nationwide autonomous Local of the International Alliance of Theatrical Stage Employees.
 It organizes designers, artists, and craftspeople in the entertainment and decorative arts industries.
 The organization was part of International Brotherhood of Painters and Allied Trades, however it reaffiliated with IATSE in 1999.
 United Scenic Artists was organized to protect craft standards, working conditions and wages for the entertainment and decorative arts industries.

 The members of Local USA 829 are Artists and Designers working in film, theatre, opera, ballet, television, industrial shows, commercials and exhibitions.
-The current membership totals nearly 3,800.
+The current membership totals over 5,000.
 Local USA 829 establishes wages for designers and artists, and negotiates with employers the best possible terms and conditions of employment, as well as Health Insurance and Retirement benefits through employer contributions of Pension, Welfare, 401(k) and Annuity plans.

 Local USA 829 currently has many Collective Bargaining Agreements some of which include: